FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Experiments and Evaluation

 Second, Stage~3 further improves or stabilizes ranking quality for every model, with consistent gains in nDCG@10 and MRR@10.
 This confirms that bootstrap-based listwise aggregation effectively mitigates the variance of single-pass LLM rankings across architectures.

-Finally, while stronger backbones achieve higher absolute scores, the relative improvements introduced by Stage~2 and Stage~3 remain similar across model families.
-This demonstrates that the proposed framework is model-agnostic and complements advances in base LLM capability, rather than relying on them.
+Finally, relative improvements from Stage~2 and Stage~3 remain similar across model families.
+This demonstrates the proposed framework is model-agnostic and complements advances in base LLM capability rather than relying on them.